What are the different types of knee injections for bone on bone knees

-The debate over Hyaluronic Acid Injections knee injections.
-One study suggests that Hyaluronic Acid is a waste of time, money, and resources another says it works okay
+The debate over Hyaluronic Acid Injections and knee injections.
+One study suggests that Hyaluronic Acid is a waste of time, money, and resources another study says it works okay

 We have two studies here: The first says Hyaluronic Acid Injections are okay.
 The second says Hyaluronic Acid Injections are a waste.

-- The first study, lead by the University of California Los Angeles (UCLA) agrees with the current beliefs that Hyaluronic Acid Injections are a treatment best used to help delay an inevitable total knee replacement.
-(7)
+- The first study, led by the University of California Los Angeles (UCLA) agrees with the current beliefs that Hyaluronic Acid Injections are a treatment best used to help delay an inevitable total knee replacement.
+(9)

 Are Hyaluronic Acid Injections the answer?
 Here is what the study concluded: “Repeated courses of treatment with Hyaluronic Acid are safe and are associated with the delay of total knee replacement for up to 3 years.”
 So again, we have a three-year delay after repeated courses of Hyaluronic Acid injections supported in the research.
 But what about the study that says “Hyaluronic Acid Injections that delay inevitable knee replacement are a waste of time, money, and resources?”

 Research: Multiple intra-articular hyaluronic acid injections can delay the need for total knee replacement for one and a half years.